scientific-python/action-check-changelogfile/README.md

-# This Action is archived
+# This Action is minimally maintained

-`astropy` has switched to using `towncrier`, so this Action is no longer relevant.
+`astropy` has switched to using `towncrier`, so this Action is no longer relevant for that repo but some smaller projects are still using this.

-# GitHub Action to check if change log entry conforms to Astropy format
+# GitHub Action to check if change log entry conforms to pre-towncrier Astropy format

 Check if a change log entry is present.
 If present, whether it is in the expected section given the milestone.
 If not, whether it is allowed to